 Children have died at Columbine, at Virginia Tech, at Sandy Hook, and at Parkland.
 Innocent young men and women were killed at the Pulse nightclub in Orlando and at the Mandalay Bay Hotel in Las Vegas.
-More recently, a semi-automatic rifle was turned on shoppers at a Walmart in El Paso, Texas.
-These seven infamous incidents alone total up to 217 deaths- and our government is unable to take the necessary steps to prevent thousands of deaths per year.
+In August, a semi-automatic rifle was turned on shoppers at a Walmart in El Paso, Texas.
+America has experienced 372 mass shootings in this year alone.

-And yet, legislative action is already taking place one month after the first death by vaping.
+And yet, legislative action is already taking place merely months after the first death by vaping.

 First, the Bill of Rights does not mention e-cigarettes, but it does assure the “right to keep and bear arms.”
 The Constitution is so powerful and important to our country that even the slightest changes to its ideology come with years of national debate.
 As a result, the road to effective gun control legislation is fraught with obstacles.
 While the Constitution is core to our country’s values and beliefs, it’s time to consider the relevancy of the Second Amendment in today’s world.

 Additionally, the National Rifle Association’s power and influence makes it extremely hard to generate movement in Congress.
-SCHS Senior Esther Malfouta, a speaker at San Clemente’s branch of the national school walkout for gun control in 2018, is passionate about this hypocritical legislation and its influences.
+Senior Esther Mafouta, a speaker at San Clemente’s branch of the national school walkout for gun control in 2018, is passionate about this hypocritical legislation and its influences.

-“Money trumps everything,” Malfouta said.
+“Money trumps everything,” Mafouta said.
 “Only seven people have died from vaping, and suddenly, there’s a ban…that’s because all these e-cigarette companies don’t have lobbies as powerful as the NRA.”

 And finally, a double standard seems to command thought around vaping and gun legislation.
 We are pursuing regulation because E-cigarettes have been found to be deadly to humans.
 When it comes to guns, however, some believe that the perpetrators of shootings, not the guns, are solely to blame.

-“Adding more gun control will simply take guns away from those already respecting the regulations,” San Clemente High School junior Kaylee Conrad said.
+“Adding more gun control will simply take guns away from those already respecting the regulations,” junior Kaylee Conrad said.
 “The ones carrying out the shootings…are the problem and every American has the given right to a gun.”

 The idea that e-cigarettes are tools for destruction and must be restricted, then, seems to contradict our country’s absence of gun regulation.

-However, our country may be on the cusp of change, as Democratic candidates are making gun legislation a priority.
-Elizabeth Warren, for example, who recently passed Joe Biden in the latest nationwide Democratic popularity poll, has talked about an ambitious plan to “break the NRA’s stranglehold on Congress by passing sweeping anti-corruption legislation…so that our nation can no longer be held hostage by a group of well-financed extremists.”
+However, our country may be on the cusp of change as Democratic candidates make gun legislation a priority.
+Elizabeth Warren, for example, has talked about an ambitious plan to “break the NRA’s stranglehold on Congress by passing sweeping anti-corruption legislation…so that our nation can no longer be held hostage by a group of well-financed extremists.”
 Joe Biden, the steady leader in the Democratic Primary popularity polls, would implement a $900 million, eight-year plan to combat gun violence in urban areas.
 And every 2020 Democratic candidate aims to either set up a buyback program for, or completely ban, automatic weapons.

 “At some point, you have to wonder, ‘are we going to be next?'”
-Malfouta said.
+Mafouta said.

-As chilling as this thought may be, however, Malfouta views the future with optimism:
+As chilling as this thought may be, however, Mafouta views the future with optimism: